RyanTurner02/RyanTurner02/README.md

 # Hi there 👋

-I'm an aspiring Software Engineer and a Computer Science student at the University of Central Florida.
+I'm a Software Engineer and a Computer Science Alum from the University of Central Florida.

 ## Projects